gerritonagoodday/VehicleBrandDatasetScraping/README.md

 ### Curation Round 3

 Finally, all the registration number plates need to be blanked out from the images.
+Use the utility BlankRegPlate that is also in this repo:
 This is still work in progress and is not perfect.
-Use the utility BlankRegPlate that is also in this repo:
+Manually verify your results.

 ```
-find UKCarsDataset -type f -name "*.jpg" -exec BlankRegPlate {} \;
+find UKCarsDataset -type f -name "*.jpg" -exec ./BlankRegPlate.py {} \;
 ```

 Images where the number plate blanking failed will be notified and you may need to manually remove them using a GIMP or Photoshop, or just remove them and just go scrape some more images.

 ---
-<sup><b id="f1">1</b> Excuse the underhand attempt to score a little affiliation fee.
-This project stagnated in 2013 and needs some urgent funding!(#a1)</sup>
+<sup><b id="f1">1</b> Yes, this is an underhand attempt to score a little affiliation fee.
+This project stagnated in 2013 and needs some urgent funding!</sup>

 ---